Berar Province: Background

-Before the Mughal occupation, Berar was a part of the Nizam Shahi sultanate of Ahmadnagar.
+Before the Mughal occupation, Berar was a part of the Nizam Shahi Sultanate of Ahmadnagar.
 It was ceded to Emperor Akbar by Chand Bibi in 1596, who was unable to stand against the imperial forces led by Prince Mirza Murad.
 After this initial victory, Prince Mirza Murad settled in Berar, with Balapur as his headquarters.
-Near Balapur, he founded a new city named Shahpur, and constructed a beautiful palace for himself.
+Near Balapur, he founded a new city named Shahpur and constructed a beautiful palace for himself.
 As his relationship was deteriorating with Abdur Rahim Khan-i-Khanan, the commander of the army, Akbar recalled Khan-i-Khanan and sent his trusted friend Abul Fazl to help him.
 Mirza Murad died in 1598.
-After his death, Mirza Daniyal was given the charge as governor of Berar, Ahmadnagar, and Khandesh, and Khan-i- Khanan was sent along with Mirza Daniyal.
+After his death, Mirza Daniyal was given the charge as governor of Berar, Ahmadnagar, and Khandesh, and Khan-i-Khanan was sent along with Mirza Daniyal.
 Akbar died in 1605.

 In 1611, the southern provinces of Ahmadnagar, Berar, and Khandesh defied Mughal sovereignty under Malik Ambar.
 Jahangir sent Man Singh and others to crush the revolt.
 Man Singh died a natural death on 6 July 1614 at Ellichpur.
 During Jahangir's rule, Malik Ambar, till his death in 1626, recovered a substantial part of the Deccan from the Mughals including Berar.
 In 1628, the first year of the reign of Shah Jahan (Mirza Khurram), Berar again came under the Mughal sway.

 In 1636, the Mughal possessions in Dakhin (Deccan) were divided into 4 Subahs.
 Berar Subah was one of them, with Ellichpur as its capital, and Gavilgad as its main fort.
 Aurangzeb was appointed Viceroy of the four Deccan Subahs for the first time, and he occupied the post for eight years (till 1644).
 He was again appointed viceroy for the second time in 1653, and he remained in that post till 1657.
-During Aurangzeb's reign, Mirza Azam was appointed at Berar, then Amir Qamaruddin Nizam (I) became the Viceroy of Berar.
-Berar was successively overrun by the Mughals after the Mughals appointed the Maratha Senapati Sawai Shri Shriman Santaji Bhonsle Seena Sahib-e-Subah, because Santaji was the father-in-law of Mirza Bedarbakht, son of Mirza Azam, and grandson of Aurangzeb.
+During Aurangzeb's reign, Mirza Azam was appointed at Berar, and then Amir Qamaruddin Nizam (I) became the Viceroy of Berar.
+Berar was successively overrun by the Mughals after the Mughals appointed the Maratha Senapati Sawai Shri Shriman Santaji Bhonsle Seena Sahib-e-Subah because Santaji was the father-in-law of Mirza Bedarbakht, son of Mirza Azam, and grandson of Aurangzeb.

 In 1720, Maratha Peshwa Balaji Vishwanath had the right to collect chauth and sardeshmukhi from Berar.